- Let's Get Real

 - April 2015

-Two weeks ago I had the great privilege of speaking to a beautiful group of parents who gather every month to support each other around a troubling issue concerning their children.
+Recently, I had the great privilege of speaking to a beautiful group of parents who gather every month to support each other around a troubling issue concerning their children.
 I was so blessed by their love, transparency and earnestness in seeking God’s direction on how to parent as they face this seemingly insurmountable challenge.
 I prayed like a crazy woman about what to say.
-You see, they invited me as the “expert” to .........
+You see, they invited me as the “expert” to address their group, but little did they realize that they are in fact the experts because they are walking this difficult journey every day.
+As I prayed about what to say, I had a strong sense that the Lord wanted me to speak on grace.

 I wish I could tell you that we roamed arm in arm through the aisles whispering sweet nothings in each other’s ears, but we did not.
-We were too tired.
-At the end of another hectic weekend, we .........
+We were too .........

 I met with a male client this week who spoke of feeling indifferent towards his wife.
 He stated that he did not like her very much, that they had a “horrible marriage,” and that he was staying because of the children.
 I hear this kind of thing a lot, but my heart still breaks every time, because I know that God has so much more planned for Christian couples.
 As Christ followers, we should have the best marriages.
 Our God invented marriage!
 Our God is love!
 Yet many of us live in daily defeat and unhappiness.
 So how can we, in small ways begin to cultivate warmer thoughts towards our partner?
 Here are a few simple ideas.